-In the deserts, nests are often constructed in or around cactus The nest provides both shelter from extremes of desert temperatures and protection from predators by using cactus pads and cactus spines in the construction.
-Such construction methods helps keep the nest much cooler than the surrounding desert floor in summer, while helping retain the animals' body heat in winter.
+In the deserts, nests are often constructed in or around cactus.
+The nest provides both shelter from extremes of desert temperatures and protection from predators by using cactus pads and cactus spines in the construction.
+Such construction methods help keep the nest much cooler than the surrounding desert floor in summer, while helping retain the animals' body heat in winter.

-The nests of desert-dwelling Woodrats, often built in and of cholla and beavertail cactus, are usually impregnable to predators, except for the Badger.
-The Woodrat is most vulnerable when out foraging for food, at which times a Coyote, fox, snake or owl may prey upon it.
+The nests of desert-dwelling woodrats, often built in and of cholla and beavertail cactus, are usually impregnable to predators, except for the badger or gila monster (thanks Jerrold J. Feldner - see comment below).
+The woodrat is most vulnerable when out foraging for food, at which times a coyote, fox, snake or owl may prey upon it.

-Primarily nocturnal and vegetarian, desert Woodrats survive on a diet of spiny cactus, yucca pods, bark, berries, pinyon nuts, seeds and any available green vegetation.
-They rely on succulent plants for their water, since they do not have the refined metabolic and water conservation capabilities of Pocket Mice and Kangaroo Rats.
+Primarily nocturnal and vegetarian, desert woodrats survive on a diet of spiny cactus, yucca pods, bark, berries, pinyon nuts, seeds and any available green vegetation.
+They rely on succulent plants for their water, since they do not have the refined metabolic and water conservation capabilities of pocket mice or kangaroo rats.
 They are one of the few animals that can navigate with impunity between cactus spines to feed on the juicy pads.

 The reproductive habits of rodents are extremely variable in the wild and can become even more so when domesticated.
 Most are born naked and helpless and are cared for in nests.
-Some desert female Woodrats have been known to deliver up to 5 litters per year with as many as 5 young per litter.
+Some desert female woodrats have been known to deliver up to five litters per year with as many as five young per litter.

 Desert Woodrat Species